 There are concerns, many of which circulate on the Internet, linking some vaccines

-to multiple sclerosis, sudden
+to multiple sclerosis, sudden infant

-of vaccines given yearly has continued to rise.
+given yearly has continued to rise.

 Why Do Kids Need Vaccines for a Disease That's Been Eliminated?